Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 Versatility: The chart patterns strategy works in all markets like stocksforex, and crypto.

-Reversal Trading Chart Patterns
+Reversal Chart Patterns

-1. Head and Shoulders pattern
+1. Head and Shoulders patterns

 • What it means: it gives us a Signal of a bearish trend after an uptrend ends.